Rachel Parroquin

 Research and Teaching Interests

-Community-Based Learning, intercultural competence, children's literature, e-Portfolios, scholarship of teaching and learning
+Community-Engaged Learning, intercultural competence, children's literature, e-Portfolios, scholarship of teaching and learning

 Biography